gardner/vibe-athon/docs/index.md

 hero:
   name: "NAIS Vibe-athon"
   text: "Guide → Build → Ship your vibe-coded mini-game in one day"
-  tagline: "Everything you need to go from kickoff to demos without breaking the single-file rules."
+  tagline: "Everything you need to go from kickoff to demos while meeting the technical requirements."
   actions:
     - theme: brand
       text: Download the Starter Kit